Accokeek Foundation Staff

 Finance & People Culture Manager

-Nicole (she/her) discovered the Accokeek Foundation during their Latte's With Lambs event and saw it as the perfect work environment after transitioning from being a gig worker in charge of her own finances to an office assistant to being a finance & people culture manager.
+Nicole (she/her) discovered the Accokeek Foundation during their Latte's with Lambs event and saw it as the perfect work environment after transitioning from being a gig worker in charge of her own finances to an office assistant to being a finance & people culture manager.
 When not on duty, she enjoys performing professionally in the DMV area, as well as crocheting, embroidering, walking her dog, and following the serotonin.

 Education & Interpretation